SecureCloudOps/KubernetesLab/README.md

 I had to create an IAM access entry in order to communicate with services like EKS to create a cluster.
 An access entry is a rule for permissions.
 I set it up by defining users, roles, and access levels in the system.

 It took 10 minutes to create my cluster.
-Since I'll create this cluster again in the next project of this series, maybe this process could be sped up if I use a automation script.
+Maybe this process could be sped up if I use a automation script.

 ![Image](https://i.imgur.com/KtPaM7O.png)